-- Can I use clicker training for behavior problems?
+- Can I use this method for behavior problems?
 Clicker training can be effective for addressing behavior problems, such as aggression, anxiety, and fearfulness.
 However, it is important to work with a qualified trainer or behaviorist to develop a training plan that is tailored to your pet’s specific needs.

 - Can I use a verbal cue instead of a clicker?
-While clicker training is based on the use of a clicker as a signal, you can also use a verbal cue, such as a word or a whistle, to mark desired behaviors.
+While this method is based on the use of a clicker as a signal, you can also use a verbal cue, such as a word or a whistle, to mark desired behaviors.
 The important thing is to be consistent in your use of the cue and to pair it with positive reinforcement.